TN 6 (02-18)

-EXAMPLE: Mr. Smith was previously entitled to SSDI for back problem and his earlier entitlement terminated due to work on 11/03.
-In 6/04, Mr. Smith has an accident that re-injures his back and he is unable to work.
-In 9/04, he decides to request EXR.
-When the FO develops the case to send to DDS, they provide a request date of 9/04 and note that the following SGA and non-SGA months in the 12-month retroactive period:
+MOE example: Mr. Smith was previously entitled to Social Security disability insurance (SSDI) for back problems and his entitlement terminated due to work in 1/15.
+In 06/17, Mr. Smith has an accident that re-injures his back and he is unable to work.
+In 09/17, he requests EXR.
+When the FO develops the case to send to the DDS, they document the request date of 09/17 and note the following SGA and non-SGA months in the 12-month retroactive period:

-The DDS decides that Mr. Smith meets the medical requirements of EXR in the month of filing (9/04).
-They then look at the first non-SGA month in the retroactive period, which is 4/04.
-They determine that though Mr. Smith did not perform SGA, he did not meet the MIRS criteria in 4/04.
-They then look at the next non-SGA month (6/04) and determine that Mr. Smith did meet the MIRS criteria in that month.
-Therefore, the month of entitlement for EXR is 6/04, which is the first month of the initial reinstatement period (IRP).
+The DDS decides that Mr. Smith meets the medical requirements of EXR in the month of filing (9/17).
+They then look at the first non-SGA month in the retroactive period, which is 4/17.
+They determine that although Mr. Smith did not perform SGA, he did not meet the MIRS criteria in 4/17.
+They then look at the next non-SGA month (6/17) and determine that Mr. Smith did meet the MIRS criteria in that month.
+Therefore, the MOE for EXR is 6/17, which is the first month of the initial reinstatement period (IRP).

 2. Auxiliary benefits

-Auxiliaries previously entitled to benefits on a reinstated number holder's record, who continue to meet initial entitlement requirements, will be reinstated to benefits with the first month of reinstatement for the disabled number holder.
-A new paper application must be filed following the EF-101 procedures for both previously entitled and new auxiliaries.
-If auxiliary entitlement was based on the auxiliary’s disability, the auxiliary must continue to meet the disability requirements before he or she can be reinstated (DDS must conduct a medical review before we can reinstate the auxiliary).
+Reinstate benefits to auxiliaries previously entitled on the number holder's record, who continue to meet the initial entitlement requirements with the first month of reinstatement for the disabled number holder.
+Obtain a signed SSA-4 (Application for Child’s Insurance Benefits) for both previously entitled and new auxiliaries and fax it into eView or the Claims File Records Management System (CFRMS).
+Process the claim following the EF-101 procedures.
+If an auxiliary received a benefit based on the auxiliary’s disability, the auxiliary must meet the initial entitlement requirements and continue to meet the disability requirements before reinstatement.
+You must send the case to the DDS for a CDR to confirm he or she meets disability requirements before we can reinstate the auxiliary.
 For more information on the technical requirements for childhood disability benefits (CDB), see DI 11020.015.

 Determine an EXR approval by reviewing the SSA-833: